vigil-313/gator-probe-alpha/SESSION_STATE.md

    - Enhanced legal panel README with reliability framework
    - Updated legal prompt template with mandatory disclaimers
    - Created trust framework for appropriate vs. inappropriate legal AI uses

+5. Implementation phase has begun with the completion of the project setup:
+   - Node.js project structure established with Express, Jest, and ESLint
+   - Directory structure created following the architecture specification
+   - Placeholder components implemented for all required modules
+   - Basic UI created with HTML, CSS, and JavaScript

 The execution flow for this minimal viable prototype remains: